-The biggest change from studying in the Main School to the Sixth Form is that we expect students to take a greater responsibility for their own learning.
+The biggest change from studying at GCSE is that we expect students to take greater responsibility for their own learning.
 Throughout their time with us, the students are supported to develop the mature independent study skills that enable them to manage their time effectively so that they meet the considerable demands placed on them through their studies.
-Students are progressively given more autonomy and independence with this to prepare them for university.
+Students are progressively given more autonomy and independence to prepare them for life post-sixth form.

 Our extra-curricular and pastoral provision is crucial in helping our students develop into well-rounded individuals that are ready to make a contribution to society upon leaving school.
 Students naturally play an active part in the wider life of the Sixth Form and the School and we place much emphasis on this with students encouraged to lead as Jesus did, through service.
+Examples of this include volunteering at Columbus College, acting as mentors for the younger students, serving on the student leadership team and partaking in the HCPT trip to Lourdes as helpers and supervisors.